 Rachael on the other hand stopped as she remained sitting on the tatami floor.
 “How many do you think?”

-Taryn was silent for a moment as she finished up her unpacking then going to place her bag near the window and sat down on its ledge as she rested her back along the windowsill.
+Taryn was silent for a moment as she finished up her unpacking she remained where she was.
 “A lot,” she said finally.
 “Hundreds, thousands, perhaps more.”

 She looked at Taryn with shock.
 “That many?”

-Taryn merely gave a modest shrug, it wasn’t anything new really.
+Taryn merely gave a modest shrug; it wasn’t anything new really.
 “This village is old.
 At least from the way Sato explains.
 But with it, there’s much regarding what has been left behind.
 Anger, hatred, regret, fear, agony, despair and loss.
 That’s what I felt when we first came to this village.
 I mentioned before that what I felt was not like when we were in the abandoned hospital, because at least inside that place there was still residual signs of life even though it had been abandoned.
 But in this place, even though there is obvious life, it feels as though we are in a massive tomb.
 With the dead all over.
-Like the Pairs catacombs.
-But that’s just an assumption, I’ve never actually been to Paris, so I can only really just take a guess.”
+But that’s just an assumption.”

 Rachael found herself swallowing the sudden lump in her throat.
 This wasn’t the first time she heard her friend explain in detail about the dead, but she had never gone so far to as to say that it was like a tomb.
 There must have been many who died here over the many years.
 “And what about here in this room?”